francisbarton/yearprogress/README.md

 The gap is a bit less noticeable in the 70-percents, around day 270-280, when 2019’s figures start to pick up as the end of the year approaches.
-Again, some of this may just be a factor of more people following the account, and RTs and QTs generate more follows and so it goes round.
+Again, some of this may just be a factor of more people following the account, and RTs and QTs generate more follows, and so it goes round.

+I’ll be interested to see what happens to 2020’s final few data points in the closing days of December.

 </div>